-4.4.2.3.1 Observed ecosystem-based adaptation across geographies et al., 2017).
+4.4.2.3.1 Observed ecosystem-based adaptation across geographies

+Relative to hard adaptation measures whose global distribution is not known in detail (Scussolini et al., 2015), the current global distribution of coastal ecosystems is well-studied (e.g., for saltmarshes and mangroves, respectively; Giri et al., 2011; Mcowen et al., 2017).
 EbA, by definition, can only exist and function where the environmental conditions are appropriate for a given ecosystem.
 Mangroves, salt marshes and reefs occur along about 40-50% of the world's coastlines (Wessel and Smith, 1996; Burke, 2011; Giri et al., 2011; Mcowen et al., 2017).
 However, there is no clear estimate on the global length of coastline covered by ecosystems relevant for EbA in the face of SLR in part because of a mismatch between the spatial resolutions of different estimates available.
-Mangroves occur on tropical and subtropical coasts, and cover 138,000-152,000 km2 across about 120 countries (Spalding et al., 2010; Giri et al., 2011).
+Mangroves occur on tropical and subtropical coasts, and cover 138,000-152,000 km across about 120 countries (Spalding et al., 2010; Giri et al., 2011).
 At least 150,000 km of coastline in over 100 countries benefit from the presence of coral reefs (Burke, 2011) and these are estimated to protect over 100 million people from wave-induced flooding globally (Ferrario et al., 2014).
 The extent of other coastal habitats is less well known: salt marshes are estimated to occur in 99 countries, especially in temperature to high latitude locations, with nearly 5,500,000 ha mapped across 43 countries (Mcowen et al., 2017).